 The With Profits Actuary reports directly to the Chief Risk Officer.
 The With Profits Actuary also has direct access to the Chief Executive, the Chief Financial Officer, Chief Product Officer, the Group Executive and the Board.
-They report at least quarterly to the With Profits Committee.
+The With Profits Actuary reports at least quarterly to the With Profits Committee.